 (evolutionary biology) A theory suggesting that the organelles such as mitochondria and chloroplasts within the eukaryotic cell came about as a result of the early endosymbiosis between prokaryotic endosymbionts and eukaryotic host cell

-Endosymbiotic theory is an evolutionary theory that assumes endosymbiosis between prokaryotic endosymbionts and eukaryotic host cell is the means by which organelles such as mitochondria and chloroplasts occur within eukaryotic cells.1 Proponents of this theory posited that about 1.5 billion years a larger cell took in smaller free-living prokaryotes (bacteria) and inside the cell the prokaryotes lived as endosymbionts.
+According to the Endosymbiotic Theory, endosymbiosis became the means by which organelles such as mitochondria and chloroplasts within eukaryotic cells came about.
+Proponents of this theory posited that about 1.5 billion years ago a larger cell took in smaller free-living prokaryotes (bacteria) and inside the cell the prokaryotes lived as endosymbionts.

 - Both mitochondria and plastids have single circular DNA similar to that of bacteria in terms of size and structure but different from that of the nucleus of the cell.